dorotheekar/face-identity-detection/README.md

 ### Data Source
 > Data source is not provided since the model was trained on private images.
 The first file called `photos-private `contains images captured during a private event.
 A second file called `photos-perso` contains identity images of people who participated in the private event.

-### Model Training
+### Algorithm process
 1. Data Preparation: Organizing the dataset with labeled images for each identity.
-Ensure a balanced distribution of identities for effective training.
 2. Face Detection and Feature Extraction: Utilizing the MTCNN algorithm to detect faces in images and FaceNet to extract feature vectors.
 This process transforms each face into a compact representation in a feature space.
-3. Labeling Data: Assigning unique labels to each identity in your dataset.
-This step is crucial for supervised learning.
-4. Normalization: Normalizing the feature vectors using the normalize function from scikit-learn.
+3. Normalization: Normalizing the feature vectors using the normalize function from scikit-learn.
 Normalization ensures that all feature vectors have the same scale, which aids in better convergence during training.
-5. K-Nearest Neighbors (KNN) Training: EMploying the KNN algorithm to create a model that can classify new face feature vectors into predefined identity clusters.
+4. K-Nearest Neighbors (KNN) Training: Employing the KNN algorithm to create a model that can classify new face feature vectors into predefined identity clusters.
 Adjusting the hyperparameters, such as the number of neighbors (k), based on your dataset characteristics.
-6. Save Model: Once training is complete, the trained KNN model is saved using a serialization method, such as pickle, to enable reuse without retraining.
+5. Data Augmentation:  Enhancing face detection robustness by applying data augmentation techniques using the `imgaug` library.
+Common augmentations include rotation, scaling, and flipping, which help the model generalize better to variations in pose and lighting.

 ### Script Structure
 > The script structure is decomposed into 3 parts.
-In the first one, we prepare the functions for the prediction process of the second and third part.
+In the first one, we prepare the functions for the prediction process of the second and third parts.

 1) Define our functions
   a) Functions for loading the images, detecting faces, using MTCNN, extracting vectors